 On Tuesday, Aug.
-26, the rapper Bocha will dedicate his birthday to a fundraising party at Little Griddle to help support a GoFundMe campaign which has reached just over half of its $10,000 goal during the first week since it was launched.
+26, the rapper Bocha will dedicate his birthday to a fundraising party at Little Griddle to help support a GoFundMe campaign that has reached just over half of its $10,000 goal during the first week since it was launched.

-“The space became like my home, it’s what I would call HQ if any of my friends from out of town came to town, that would be the place I’d say ‘Let’s go to ‘the studio’ and that would be Burn Money,” says Bocha. “ It just became a hub, especially if you were a DIY type of artist or you’re not super mainstream and trying to feel like you’re part of a community.
+“The space became like my home; it’s what I would call HQ if any of my friends from out of town came to town.
+That would be the place I’d say, let’s go to ‘the studio,’ and that would be Burn Money,” Bocha says.
+“It just became a hub, especially if you were a DIY type of artist or you’re not super mainstream and trying to feel like you’re part of a community.
 We’re all open arms in there.”

-Bocha has recorded four projects at Burn Money Music during his career, including his album Hooligan, the compilation album Soggy and an unreleased album still in the works, though he’s released multiple singles this year.
+Bocha has recorded four projects at Burn Money Music during his career, including his album Hooligan, the compilation album Soggy, and an unreleased album still in the works, though he’s released multiple singles this year.
 He and Little Griddle co-owner Judd Harris wanted to do their parts to support Burn Money Music.
 Harris was a session drummer for different artists, and both musicians appreciated the community atmosphere cultivated by other creatives associated with the studio.

 “It’s so sudden, and there’s nothing you can do about it,” Harris says.
 “To be honest, the actual amount we would need to really rebuild the studio and replace everything that’s going to need replacing is much more than $10,000, but it seems like $10,000 is a goal that we can probably realistically get to, and if we surpass that, that’s amazing.”